iarsystems/iar-risc-v-gd32v-eval/Examples/coremark/README.md

 CoreMark 1.0 : 364.690133 / IAR C/C++ Compiler V1.30.1.0 for RISC-V -Ohs --no_size_constraints --no_cross_call --core=RV32IMAC / STACK
 ~~~

-# Log File Format
+# Output Format
-The log files have the following format
+The output has the following format

 ~~~
 2K performance run parameters for coremark.
 (Run type)